Posts Tagged ‘marketing’

 posted on

 In today’s world, it’s hard not to be involved in at least one social media website.
-At Ambassador International, we want to make sure we reach out to everyone!
+At Ambassador International, as a Christian publisher trying to magnify the Lord through the written word, we want to make sure we reach everyone!
 We are located on some of the top social media websites.
 Make sure you check out our pages to get the latest book information, helpful writing tips, giveaways, and much more!

 facebook Facebook